scipp/scippneutron/docs/developer/data-stream.rst

 is included in ``scippneutron`` rather than the facility-specific ``ess`` library as the same system is also used to varying extents at other neutron sources including ISIS Pulsed Neutron and Muon Source, SINQ: The Swiss Spallation Neutron Source, and ANSTO:
-Austrailian Centre for Neutron Scattering.
+Australian Centre for Neutron Scattering.

 Apache Kafka